Gauvreau-Petit Tracadie, New Brunswick

 Gauvreau-Petit Tracadie is an unincorporated place in New Brunswick, Canada.
 It is recognized as a designated place by Statistics Canada.

 Demographics

-In the 2021 Census of Population conducted by Statistics Canada, Gauvreau-Petit Tracadie had a population of 415 living in 179 of its 201 total private dwellings, a change of from its 2016 population of 413.
+In the 2021 Census of Population conducted by Statistics Canada, Gauvreau-Petit Tracadie had a population of 415 individuals residing within 179 of its 201 total private dwellings, a change of from its 2016 population of 413.
 With a land area of 14.97 km2, it had a population density of in 2021.